apache/deltacloud/site/content/load-balancers.md

 </p>

 <p>
-This collection is not supported by all back-end cloud providers and at present, it is implemented for the Gogrid and Amazon EC2 cloud drivers.
+This collection is not supported by all back-end cloud providers and at present, it is implemented for the Fujitsu GCP, Gogrid and Amazon EC2 cloud drivers.
 A load balancer is launched into a specific realm.
 Only instances within this specific realm may be attached to the balancer.
 Each load balancer has
 </p>

 <ul>